 Ensuring that the lives and experiences of our diverse community receives historical recognition and representation, Heritage Hall is an enlightening visit.
 Housed within the Ina Dillard Russell Library on the Georgia College campus, Heritage Hall is home to special collections and a treasury for various manuscripts, rare books and photographs documenting the history and culture of Milledgeville-Baldwin County and its contiguous counties.

-Exhibits of special interest that deal with the historical recognition and representation of African American lives include the Floyd L. Griffin, Jr. and Alice Walker displays.
-Born in Milledgeville in 1944, Floyd L Griffin, Jr serves as a retired United States Army Colonel, former Georgia State Senator and the first African-American Mayor of Milledgeville.
-Throughout Griffin’s life he has always been dedicated to public service.
-American writer Alice Walker was born in the neighboring town of Eatonton.
-Walker whose novels, short stories, and poems are noted for their honest and candid treatment of African American culture is most famous for her Pulitzer Prize winning novel The Color Purple.
+Current exhibits featuring stories of African American heritage in Milledgeville include displays for Floyd Griffin Jr., Alice Walker, and The Soul of Georgia highlighting Milledgeville’s music scene.
+Born in Milledgeville in 1944, Floyd L Griffin, Jr serves as a retired United States Army Colonel, former Georgia State Senator, and the first African-American Mayor of Milledgeville.
+Throughout Griffin’s life, he has always been dedicated to public service.
+American writer Alice Walker was born in the neighboring town of Eatonton and lived in Milledgeville for a time with her family.
+Walker, whose novels, short stories, and poems are noted for their honest and candid treatment of African American culture in the American south, is most famous for her Pulitzer Prize-winning novel The Color Purple.
+Middle Georgia is arguably the cradle of soul music, and Milledgeville is not an exception.
+Early blues artists like Peg Leg Howell and Blind Willie McTell would set the standard for rhythm and blues, playing traditional country styles in a new way.
+Black music took over the area like wildfire with the growth of soul music, Gloria Walker and the Chevelles, all Milledgeville natives, would work for over a year perfecting their sounds before releasing “Talking About My Baby” a Billboard hit.

-To learn more about Milledgeville's diverse community, the gallery is open Monday through Friday 9-12 and 1-4 during fall and spring semesters.
-However, this may change due to staff availability, so please check to ensure they are open before visiting.
+To learn more about Milledgeville's diverse community, the gallery is open Monday through Friday 9-5 during fall and spring semesters.
+However, this may change due to staff availability, so please call the library at (478) 445-4047 to ensure they are open before visiting.